-Increasingly, people turned to portable options as they rushed out the door, like a cup of oatmeal or cereal, bar, breakfast sandwich or bowl.
+Who’s rushed out the door, grabbing a cup of dry cereal in a baggie, a breakfast or protein bar or maybe a drive through breakfast sandwich or pastry?
 Or maybe it was just a cup of coffee.
 Guilty as charged.

 Little did I know or fully appreciate how important breakfast was growing up.
 We always, always had to eat breakfast.
 Eggs (scrambled, fried, poached, hard boiled), cereal (hot or cold), French toast, sometimes fried fish and grits.
 We had very long days; my sister and I "commuted" by public buses out of our neighborhood to attend school so we didn't want to be hungry.
-I’d occasionally sneak a bite out of my sandwich for lunch if I was really famished.
+I’d occasionally sneak a bite out of my sandwich on my way to school for lunch if I was really famished.

 Breakfast can be many things and doesn't have to be traditional "breakfast" foods.
 I've enjoyed soup, salads and leftovers for breakfast and was glad to have them.
 Food is fuel for me when I start the day.